tiebingice/fastapi-redis-dep/README.md

         print("locked")
 ```

-Under the hood, it uses redis-lock-py, so you can perform lock operations using redis-lock-py.
-This function essentially
+Under the hood, it uses `redis-lock-py`, so you can perform lock operations using `redis-lock-py`.
+This function
-does the following:
+essentially does the following:

 ```python
 def lock(self, name: str, timeout: int = 10):
     return RedisLock(self._client, name, blocking_timeout=timeout)
 ```

-In summary, you can create locks using redis-lock-py and then operate on Redis using the redis.client.
+In summary, you can create locks using `redis-lock-py` and then operate on Redis using the `redis.client`.

 ## Pipelines